 Woods.
 This product category includes sales of the Company's drivers, fairway woods and hybrid products, which are sold under the Callaway Golf brand.
 These products are generally made of metal (either titanium or steel) or a combination of metal and a composite material.
 The Company's products compete at various price levels in the woods category.
 The Company's drivers, fairway woods and hybrid products are available in a variety of lofts, shafts and other specifications to accommodate the preferences and skill levels of all golfers.
+In addition, this product category includes sales of pre-owned woods products.

 Irons.
-This product category includes sales of the Company's irons and wedges, which are sold under the Callaway Golf brand.
+This product category includes sales of the Company's irons, wedges and packaged sets, which are sold under the Callaway Golf brand, in addition to pre-owned irons products.
 The Company's irons are generally made of metal (either titanium, steel or special alloy) or a composite material (a combination of metal and polymer materials).
 The Company's products compete at various price levels in the irons category.
 The Company's irons are available in a variety of designs, shafts and other specifications to accommodate the preferences and skill levels of all golfers.

 Putters.
-This product category includes sales of the Company's putters, which are sold under the Odyssey brand, including Toulon Design by Odyssey.
+This product category includes sales of the Company's putters, which are sold under the Odyssey brand, including Toulon Design by Odyssey, as well as sales of pre-owned putter products.
 The Company's products compete at multiple price levels in the putters category.
 The Company's putters are available in a variety of styles, shafts and other specifications to accommodate the preferences and skill levels of all golfers.